Kuanhao-Chao/splam/docs/source/content/installation.rst

 .. admonition:: Software dependency

-   * Python >= 3.6.0
+   * python >= 3.6.0
    * pytorch >= 1.12.0
    * pybedtools >= 0.9.0
    * gffutils >= 0.10.0
    * pybind11 >= 2.10.0

+.. admonition:: Version warning
+   :class: important

+   Splam is currently not compatible with the latest version of :code:`python=3.11.4` due to a dependency issue with :code:`pybedtools`.
+We are currently investigating and will patch in a future update.
+In the meantime, we recommend running in a :code:`python=3.10` environment, as shown below

+      $ conda create -n myenv python=3.10

 |

 There are three ways that you can install Splam:

 .. _install-through-pip: